 Domitian

 A great deal of mystery surrounds Domitian’s love life.
-Unusually for a Roman emperor he only married once.
+Unusually for a Roman emperor, he only married once.
 He rebelled against Vespasian’s attempts to wed him to his brother’s daughter, Julia Flavia.
 Instead, he betrothed himself to the woman he loved, Domitia Longina, after the small matter of making her divorce her husband.

-They appear to have had a happy marriage, save one significant hiccup in 83 AD.
+They appear to have had a happy marriage, save one significant hiccup in 83 CE.
 For reasons unknown, Domitia was banished from the palace and sent into exile—perhaps because of her failure to produce an heir, perhaps because Domitian was indulging a vice typical to the sex lives of the Caesars and having an affair – this time with Julia Flavia.

 But Domitia returned within a year, and other than this there doesn’t look to have been anything particularly noteworthy.